Dr. Michelle Lawing

 B.S.
 University of Texas, Arlington - Biology

-Dr. Lawing is an Assistant Professor in Spatial Sciences in the Department of Ecosystem Science and Management.
+Dr. Lawing is an Assistant Professor in the Department of Ecosystem Science and Management.
 She uses methods and models from modern ecology and evolutionary biology combined with evidence from the fossil record to inform our understanding of how species and communities respond to environmental change through time.
 Her work includes the investigation of geographic, evolutionary, and morphological responses of species and communities to environmental changes in the Late Pleistocene and throughout the Miocene to present.
 She is involved in developing species distribution models (SDM), geometric morphometric methods (GMM), and phylogenetic comparative methods (PCM).
 Before becoming an Assistant Professor in Spatial Sciences, Dr. Lawing was a postdoctoral fellow at the National Institute for Mathematical and Biological Synthesis (NIMBioS).